• Home

 Dramatic Results

-Prior to production, a “rough” video was created for qual and quant testing, with the near-final copy and musical treatment.
-It tested in the top 3% of all ads in emotional engagement and memorability.
-It increased “intent to shop” by 18% and “intent to buy” by 21%, bringing an expected 2%-3% gain in market share.
-Upon completion, in just the first 3 months the :60 second version of the ad, passed 20 million completed views on the “skippable” TrueView YouTube buy.
-The :60 second ad outperformed the :30 and :15 second versions by nearly 50%.
-And, multicultural engagement was equal to general market, confirming research that projected universal appeal and providing significant Hispanic media reach efficiency gains.
+Prior to production, a “rough” video was created for qual and quant testing, featuring the near-final copy and musical treatment.
+This advertising strategy tested in the top 3% of all ads for emotional engagement and memorability, resulting in an 18% increase in “intent to shop” and a 21% rise in “intent to buy,” which is expected to bring a 2%-3% gain in market share.
+Upon completion, within just the first 3 months, the :60 second version of the ad achieved over 20 million completed views on the “skippable” TrueView YouTube buy.
+The :60 second ad outperformed the :30 and :15 second versions by nearly 50%, enhancing brand awareness significantly.
+Additionally, multicultural engagement matched that of the general market, confirming research that projected universal appeal and providing substantial efficiency gains in Hispanic media reach, which is crucial for an effective omni-channel retail approach.

 TITLE: "Good People Deserve Better"